nais/doc/legacy/naisd.md

 ## Issues and suggestions

-If you have some issues or suggestions for Naisd you can make an [issue on Github](https://github.com/nais/naisd/issues) or [contacts us](/#contact-us) directly.
+If you have some issues or suggestions for Naisd you can make an [issue on Github](https://github.com/nais/naisd/issues) or [contact us](../README.md#contact-us) directly.

 ## Flow